Low-rank matrix completion theory via Plucker coordinates: Introduction

-\myparagraph{The Role of Algebraic Geometry} The problem of unique or finite completability in LRMC is in its nature a problem of algebraic geometry, the field of mathematics concerned with solutions to polynomial systems of equations.
+The problem of unique or finite completability in LRMC is in its nature a problem of algebraic geometry, the field of mathematics concerned with solutions to polynomial systems of equations; interestingly, LRMC itself can be used to solve such equations \cite{ma2012computing}.
 One of the most successful applications of algebraic geometry has been computer vision.
 Indeed, state-of-the-art commercial structure from motion systems often rely on the \emph{5-point algorithm} \cite{nister2004efficient}, a polynomial system solver for recovering the relative pose of two calibrated cameras from five point correspondences.
 Moreover, using algebraic geometry, a lot has been achieved in computer vision theory in latest years in the theory of multi-view geometry; for example see \cite{agarwal2019ideals} and references therein.
 Algebraic geometry has also played an important role in generalized principal component analysis \cite{Vidal:PAMI05} or else known as subspace clustering \cite{vidal2011subspace}, as well as in phase retrieval \cite{conca2015algebraic}.
 This is not a coincidence: low-rank matrices, unions of subspaces and Grassmannians are prevalent mathematical objects in machine learning with inherent algebraic-geometric character.